dante0624/nvim_config/README.md

 Need to have c compiler `cc` be installed and on the path.
 This should come by default.

 ### Linux and WSL
 Need to have c compiler `cc` be installed and on the path.
-This can be installed by any linux disto's package manager.
+This can be installed by any linux distro's package manager.

 ## Node and NPM
 Nvim and all its plugins love to autoinstall things using these javascript tools.